What is VMware Cloud on AWS?

 How do I get started with VMware Cloud on AWS?

 VMware Cloud on AWS is available through VMware and its many partners in the VMware Partner Network.
+You can get started here.

 Can I use my existing VMware licenses when using VMware Cloud on AWS?